Free Deckpad, Dry Bag, or After-Sun Cream on Orders +$75

 The winds tend to come up around 9 am and mess with the lineup, so you'll want to get on it early.
 The good news is that they also tend to back off around 4 pm, thus allowing you a few hours to get in a good evening session.

-La Fortuna offers a few options in the bay a right that breaks fast off an inside rock and another section off to the left of the rock that is a little slower but will hold a big south swell.
+La Fortuna offers a few options in the bay: a right that breaks fast off an inside rock and another section off to the left of the rock that is a little slower but will hold a big south swell.
 There is a good restaurant in La Fortuna, and it has better camping than the other locations.

 If the swell is huge (or if there is a hurricane), you can continue past 9 Palms and find a few more waves.
 The further along the cape you go, the smaller the surf will get.

-San Jose del Cabo - Restaurants
+San José del Cabo Restaurants

 The best place to eat in town is the Guacamaya.
 This is one of my all-time favorite Mexican eateries, and this is always the first and last place I eat on a surf trip to Cabo.
 The ingredients are super fresh, and the chili selection is insane.
 I promise you'll love it!